 Spare A hard drive available to back up the data of other drives.

 Stripe Size The amount of data contiguously written to each disk.
-You can specify stripe sizes of 4 KB, 8 KB, 16 KB, 32 KB, 64 KB, and 128 KB for each logical drive.
-For best performance, choose a stripe size equal to or smaller than the block size used by the host computer.
+You can specify stripe sizes of 4 performance, choose a stripe size equal to or smaller than the block size used by the host computer.